 So, how often to clean your heating system and what it involves is pretty mystifying.
 Well, we’re about to solve one of life’s little mysteries for you.
-To find out when and how to get your HVAC system cleaned, read this guide.
+To find out when and how to get your Mississauga furnace repaired and cleaned, read this guide.

 How Often Should You Clean Your Furnace & Ducts

 We usually advise that you schedule furnace maintenance every 1-2 years (ideally once a year) and duct cleaning at intervals of 3 to 5 years for a smooth-running system and excellent indoor air quality.
 That’s the minimum.
 You might need to tackle these important chores more often… if you own an older furnace, have a large family or some pet dander in your home, suffer from breathing problems, or notice any signs your furnace isn’t performing up to par (more about that later!).

 These efforts have extra benefits; they’ll improve your home’s air quality.
 Here’s what your technician should take care of when you have your air ducts cleaned, or your furnace maintained: